kerig-it/node-sanitiser/README.md

 <h1 align="center">Sanitiser</h1>

 `sanitiser` is a path name sanitiser.
-It's based off the [`sanitize-filename`](https://github.com/parshap/node-sanitize-filename) package, but accepts directory separators such as `/`, making it viable for sanitising path names.
+It's based off of the [`sanitize-filename`](https://github.com/parshap/node-sanitize-filename) package, but accepts directory separators such as `/` and `\`, making it viable to sanitise path names, as well as filenames.

 <table>
 	<tr>